 If you have missing teeth this may present another challenge when it comes to wearing an anti-snoring device.
 Once again, you should consider the location of the missing teeth and the overall health of the surrounding teeth.
 As always, consult with your dentist if you have questions related to your particular situation.

 So you have concluded that a traditional snoring mouthpiece may not be a good decision.
 Perhaps your oral health is not up to par or dental work such as dentures, crowns or bridges are preventing you from moving forward with this decision.
 Are there any other solutions out there that may work for you?
 Fortunately, there is a product out there called the Good Morning Snore Solution which works using a completely different principle.
 The GMSS is considered a “Tongue Stabilizing Device” (TSD) and controls snoring by holding the tongue forward in lieu of the lower jaw.
-Since this particular device rests on the outside of the lips and does not require the use of teeth as leverage points, the manufacture suggests that it can be used by denture wearers.
+Since this particular device rests on the outside of the lips and does not require the use of teeth as leverage points, the manufacturer suggests that it can be used by denture wearers.
 The same could also be true for those who have had other dental work such as bridges, caps, or even missing teeth.

 Does this TSD work?
 How effective is it in comparison traditional MAD devices?

-I have experimented with the GMSS and can tell you firsthand that it work quite well.
+I have experimented with the GMSS and can tell you firsthand that it works quite well.
 The device attaches to the tip of your tongue using a suction bulb that resembles a pacifier and rests on the outside of your lips.
-The sensation is odd at first but you will eventually become accustom to wearing one.
+The sensation is odd at first but you will eventually become accustomed to wearing one.
 I’ve had great success with the GMSS and would recommend it as an alternative to the typical MAD.
 As for overall effectiveness, several studies have been conducted comparing the MAD to the TSD.
-The results indicated that a TSD such as the GMSS is often just as effective at controlling snoring as an MAD.
+The results indicated that a TSD such as the GMSS is often just as effective at controlling snoring as a MAD.

 A word of caution